zoglauer/gamma-ai/README.md

-# Enhancing the data analysis pipeline of Gamma-ray telescopes with machine learning
+# Enhancing the Data-Analysis Pipeline of Gamma-Ray Telescopes with Machine Learning

-## Setup option 1: Full installation
+## Setup Option 1: Full Installation

 ### Prerequisites: